-Article 186 - Temporary procedure for information support to pre-election campaigning from the day of attaining full power by the Parliament elected as a result of the 2020 parliamentary elections of Georgia before the attainment of full power by the Parliament elected as a result of the 26 October 2024 Parliamentary Elections of Georgia
+Article 186 - Temporary p rocedure for information support to pre-election campaigning from the day of attaining full power by the Parliament elected as a result of the 2020 parliamentary elections of Georgia before the attainment of full power by the Parliament elected as a result of the 26 October 2024 Parliamentary Elections of Georgia

-- 1. In the course of pre-election campaigning, when broadcasting social-political programmes and elections, a broadcaster shall observe the principle of impartiality and fairness according to the Law of Georgia on Broadcasting, the Code of Conduct of Broadcasters, and this Law. - 2.
-Free airtime shall be equally granted to the parties and election blocs that have overcome the relevant electoral threshold established by the Constitution of Georgia in the last parliamentary elections in accordance with the rules established by this Law.
-If free airtime is given to an electoral bloc, this time shall be equally distributed among the political parties that are members of the electoral bloc.
+1. In the course of pre-election campaign ing , when broadcasting social-political programmes and elections, a broadcaster shall observe the principle of impartiality and fairness according to the Law of Georgia on Broadcasting, the Code of Conduct of Broadcasters, and this Law.

+2. Free airtime shall be equally granted to the parties and election blocs that have overcome the respective electoral threshold established by the Constitution of Georgia in the last parliamentary elections under the rules established by this Law.
+If free airtime is given to an electoral bloc, this time shall be equally distributed among the political parties united within the electoral bloc.